jyang1737/API/README.md

 Note:
-   to make upload functionality work, we used the poster module to encode file data.
+   To make upload functionality work, we used the poster module to encode file data.
 The files are included in utils, so not pip is neccessary.